Michael-Chiem/EyeOfTheTiger/Develop/gist-template.md

 With the multiline flag added, the regex pattern now ensures that "John Doe" followed by a valid phone number is matched at the beginning of each line within the input text, facilitating accurate extraction of desired information from multiline data sources.

 ### Character Escapes
+- \(\d{3}\)\s\d{3}-\d{4}: Character Escapes, Quantifiers - Matches phone numbers in the format (123) 456-7890.
+- (/^John\sDoe\s(?:\(\d{3}\)\s\d{3}-\d{4}|\d{3}-\d{3}-\d{4})$/m)

+Character escapes in regular expressions are used to match specific characters or sequences of characters that have special meanings in regex syntax.
+In the provided regular expression, the backslash \ is used for character escapes.

+Here's how character escapes are used in the regex pattern:

+\( and \) are used to escape the opening and closing parentheses, respectively.
+In regular expressions, parentheses are metacharacters with special meanings (used for grouping and capturing).
+By escaping them with a backslash, \( and \) match the literal opening and closing parentheses in the input text.
+Similarly, \d is a character escape representing any digit (equivalent to the character class [0-9]).
+It matches numerical digits in the input text.
+In the regex pattern, \d{3} is used to match exactly three digits, ensuring accurate matching of the area code in the phone number.
+\s is another character escape representing any whitespace character (space, tab, newline).
+It matches whitespace characters in the input text.
+In the regex pattern, \s is used to match the whitespace between the name components "John" and "Doe", ensuring flexibility in handling variations in whitespace.
 ## Author

 A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)